 If your app happens to be free (and many of them are), you can skip to step 3!
 However, some quality educational apps cost money, or paid versions of free apps may eliminate distracting ads.
-If the app you are requesting costs money, you will need to order the app using IFAS.
-Talk to your site administrator to determine the funding source for the purchase, then enter the order directly into IFAS at your site (at any time of year).
+If the app you are requesting costs money, you will need to order the app using iVisions.
+Talk to your site administrator to determine the funding source for the purchase, then enter the order directly into iVisions at your site (at any time of year).
 Some important things to remember:

 - In the description, write Mobile App and then the title of the app.

-- It is important to plan ahead and request your software early.
+- It is important to plan ahead and request your app early.
 Some app titles are already on a pre-bid list and have a shorter turnaround time, but many other titles must go out to bid for as long as 60 days.
 If we anticipate spending more than $10,000 district-wide for any cumulative purchase, there will need to be three quotes.
 If we anticipate spending over $100,000 cumulatively, a bid or RFP will need to take place.
 This process may take up to 120 days.
 Batched app orders must also be approved at a governing board meeting, which typically occurs twice a month.

 If you are paying for your app using a grant, the grant must have been pre-approved by the district.
 If your grant has not been approved, please complete the CUSD Grant Pre-Approval process.

 Personal funds cannot be used to purchase apps!
 If your app was not purchased using district or grant funds, it may not be installed, and you will not be reimbursed.

 iTunes and Google Play gift cards cannot be used to purchase apps for iOS or Android devices.
 Apps are purchased using vouchers paid for by district, site, or grant funds (e.g., Apple Volume Purchase Program).